John-Curcio/John-Curcio.github.io/content/blog/layas_precedent.md

                 reward -= 1.0 * (predicted_prob - 0.5)
 ```

 If $q_t$ is a latent probability used to generate the synthetic data, then regressing on it is at least a coherent supervised target.
-But from [peeking at commit history](https://huggingface.co/DeepMostInnovations/sales-conversion-model-reinf-learning/commit/36fa6dcf75a438d4727ca370157474211e818743), that seems to be false, though I can’t take this as authoritative (`generate_dataset.py` was deleted and never put back).
+But from [peeking at commit history](https://huggingface.co/DeepMostInnovations/sales-conversion-model-reinf-learning/commit/36fa6dcf75a438d4727ca370157474211e818743), that's not the case, though I can’t take this as authoritative (`generate_dataset.py` was deleted and never put back; maybe he fixed it and never told anybody!).

 I don’t see any evidence that the agent learns a policy to causally affect sales conversion in the environment, under partial information (recall the leakage).
 In the training environment, the policy outputs a prediction, but doesn’t sample a sales intervention whose consequences are then simulated or observed.